biosemantics/charaparser/README.md

 Contribution
 ----------
 If you want to contribute, the source is built using Maven and AspectJ.
-In Eclipse you can therefore use
+In Eclipse you can therefore use:
 * m2e - Maven Integration for Eclipse (e.g. for Juno version: http://download.eclipse.org/releases/juno)
 * AspectJ Development Tools (http://download.eclipse.org/tools/ajdt/42/update)
 * Maven Integration for AJDT (http://dist.springsource.org/release/AJDT/configurator/)